Best Snow in Europe: Where is Good to Ski Right Now

 Welcome to our running round-up of the best snow in the Alps.
 Below you’ll find a snapshot of resorts currently enjoying top skiing conditions, quick notes on snow depth and piste status, and links to Skiworld holidays in each area.
 Use this as your go-to page when deciding where to chase the fresh powder.

-Last updated: 5th December, 2025.
-This post is updated every time substantial new snow falls
+Last updated: 15th January, 2026.
+This post is updated every time substantial new snow falls or is forecast

 How This Page Works

-• Live updates: We update this page after significant new snowfall — check the last-updated date at the top.
+• Updates: We update this page after significant new snowfall — check the last-updated date at the top.

 • What we list: A hand-picked selection of resorts with the best current snow in the Alps and surrounding European ranges.
 Each entry includes: a short summary, current snow depth (from ski area reports), pistes/lifts open, and why it’s worth going right now.